wenjunxiao/mac-docker-connector/docker/README.md

 # mac-receiver

-  Accept macOS connection request and route it to the container correctly.
+  Connect to `docker-connector` in macOS and route the request from macOS to the container correctly.

 ## Usage